 There has never been a time when advancements in technology weren’t both a blessing and a curse.

 While we were confined to our homes, we were still able to connect with one another.
-In the years of life when kids were most apt to find out how to connect with others socially, they were doing it on a screen without another option.
+In the years of life when kids were most apt to learn how to connect socially, they were doing it on a screen, with no other option.
 “The pandemic didn’t necessarily change whether kids socialized.
 It changed how they socialized.
-During the pandemic, children spent twice as much time online than they did before it.
-(However) well before 2020, children became more comfortable talking with their thumbs than with their mouths…as far back as 2011, scientists and pediatricians were sounding alarm bells about children and social media.
+During the pandemic, children spent twice as much time online as before.
+(However) Well before 2020, children became more comfortable talking with their thumbs than with their mouths… As far back as 2011, scientists and pediatricians were sounding alarm bells about children and social media.
 The pandemic merely caused an existing trend to mushroom.”
 (BCM 2023)

 In some ways, this was a blessing and in others, a curse.
-My own son will get a big group Facetime together with his buddies so they can all play video games together without having to try to coordinate whose house they’re going to or if anyone’s parents can drive.
-On the flip side, there is a reliance on screens now that is hampering face-to-face interactions.
+My own son will get a big group FaceTime with his buddies so they can all play video games without having to coordinate whose house they’re going to or whether anyone’s parents can drive.
+On the flip side, reliance on screens is now hampering face-to-face interactions.
 “The pandemic has made us more reliant on technology and virtual communication, which has made us more efficient in some ways…but the negative with virtual communication is that sometimes we’re not getting the same level of gratification that we would get from in-person interactions.
 It can limit opportunities to feel connected.”
 (BCM 2023)

 Remember, kids were growing up when this was the norm…and as much as we want to say, “but COVID was already so long ago”, remember the students’ age and figure out the percentage of their lives that were affected by that time (and, arguably, the social issues are still very much alive and [un]well).

 During that norm, “Zoom classrooms and social media transformed our way of living and made students not need to interact with people.
-The first behavioral issue is that students have relied on online interactions more; however, COVID-19 led to more problematic internet use (PIU) and further caused loneliness.
-Costa et al. [38] stated that PIU leads to higher use of social media and online communications is related to the sense of loneliness because humans tend to recognize satisfying social interactions when feeling rich sensory information and bodily feedback during face-to-face interactions.
+The first behavioral issue is that students have relied more on online interactions; however, COVID-19 led to more problematic internet use (PIU) and further increased loneliness.
+Costa et al. [38] stated that PIU leads to greater use of social media and online communication, which is related to a sense of loneliness because humans tend to recognize satisfying social interactions when experiencing rich sensory information and bodily feedback during face-to-face interactions.

 It is no secret that many of our students are missing soft skills and SEL elements that we were trying to teach prior to the pandemic (let alone the attack on SEL that occurred as well).
-All of this compounds over time and things suffer: mental health, intrinsic motivation, and lack of engagement within the educational system.
+All of these compounds, over time, cause things to suffer: mental health, intrinsic motivation, and lack of engagement within the educational system.
+It’s the perfect storm for the student apathy we’re battling.

 So, How Do We Move Forward?